 The 12 wheelchair curling teams competing at PyeongChang 2018 have been decided.

-Before the competition gets underway in the Gangneung Curling Centre, from 10 March, here is a closer look at another four of those teams.
+Before the competition gets underway in the Gangneung Curling Centre, from 10 March, here is a closer look at four of those teams.

 With the exception of hosts South Korea, the participating Member Associations (MAs) earned their place at the Games through the sum of their qualification points gained at the World Wheelchair Curling Championships (WWhCCs) held in 2015, 2016 and 2017.